Contrary to popular belief, terrariums don’t require complex methods or materials to create captivating results.

 Next, add in your hardscape.

-Adding this before the substrate helps to anchor your rock or wood more firmly.
-You can pack the substrate around it, instead of underneath (you don’t want it to fall and crush your plants).
+Adding this before the substrate helps anchor your rock or wood more firmly.
+You can pack the substrate around it instead of underneath (you don’t want it to fall and crush your plants).

 Once you have it placed to your taste, it’s time to add in your substrate.

-You’ll need to add enough to comfortably house your plants’ roots.
-For reference mine was around two inches deep where I put my plants, but naturally this depends on which plants you have.
+You’ll need to add enough to house your plants’ roots comfortably.
+For reference, mine was around two inches deep where I put my plants, but naturally, this depends on which plants you have.